-Faculty at School of Computer Science, IDC Herzliya; 8-year experience teaching scientific Python in Academia and Industry.
+Faculty at School of Computer Science, IDC Herzliya; a decade of experience teaching scientific Python in Academia and Industry.

 Software developers and engineers interested in a pratctial introduction to deep learning.

 An introduction to data processing, analysis, and visualization with Python combined with a primer in deep learning with neural networks.